nuveminc/legalportal/README.md

 requires some initial configuration which is described in the [Installation](#installation) section below.

-This portal application uses a completely novel approach pioneeered by Nuvem Principal Consultant, Mark Pace, utilizes a SharePoint (SP) Wiki page to host an Angular-based Single Page Application (SPA to accelerate development time reducing costs dramatically.
-No more installing and retracting while developing the solution.
+This portal application implements a completely novel approach pioneeered by Nuvem Principal Consultant, Mark Pace.
+The LegalPortal framework utilizes a SharePoint (SP) Wiki page to host an Angular-based Single Page Application (SPA) to accelerate development time reducing costs dramatically.
+No more installing and retracting while developing a solution.
 The entire app can be deployed as easily as dragging and dropping files via SharePoint Designer or the SharePoint native UI.
-Updating the app is as simple as copying files to an existing document library (Site Assets).
+Updating the app is as simple as copying files to an existing document library (SiteAssets).

-**Benefits:**
+**Developer Benefits:**
  - Greatly reduces development hell of installing and retracting solutions.
 No more artifacts!
+No more XML!
  - Completely portable.
-Can be deployed to either on-prem or to the cloud with no changes.
+Can be deployed to either on-prem or to the cloud with no changes to your code.
+ - Uses native SharePoint REST API's with an easy to use custom JavaScript data provider.
+Simplifying development and data access.
  - Complete separation of concerns.
 Presentation and server are completely decoupled.
  - Uses SharePoint as an application platform which includes Role-based access and API security out of the box, native list and library interfaces make administration of the portal simple and easy.
+ - Totally customizable and extendable.
+ - Open Source MIT licensing.

-This project is the result of a number of portal projects developed for various Legal Services organizations and provides basic features that were common through all projects.
+This project is the result of a number of portal projects developed for various Legal Services organizations around the country and provides basic features that were common through all projects.

 The portal application adds a simpler and more intuitive User Experience (UX) to